 During the 1980s, Ringer also published The Tortoise Report, a highly acclaimed monthly newsletter that espoused laissez-faire capitalism and provided readers with insights and advice on how to achieve their personal and financial goals.

 As a result of his research for The Tortoise Report, Ringer also became a pioneer in the cellular-telephone industry at a time when most people had not yet heard of the technology.
 His unequivocal recommendations to invest in cellular-telephone lotteries made millions of dollars for many of his subscribers.

-Robert Ringer has appeared on numerous national television and radio shows, including The Tonight Show, Today, The Dennis Miller Show, Good Morning America, The Lars Larson Show, ABC Nightline, The Charlie Rose Show, Fox News, and Fox Business.
+Robert Ringer has appeared on numerous national television and radio shows, including The Tonight Show, Today, The Dennis Miller Show, Good Morning America, The Lars Larson Show, ABC Nightline, and The Charlie Rose Show, as well as Fox News and Fox Business.

 He also has been the subject of feature articles in such major publications as Time, People, The Wall Street Journal, Fortune, Barron’s, and The New York Times.